Dixin/dixin.github.io/src/content/posts/setup-php-debugging-for-visual-studio-code-on-windows.md

 published: 2018-04-07
 description: "This is a quick tutorial of minimum installation and configurations of development environment for PHP programming, including Apache, PHP, and Visual Studio Code (VSCode) on 64 bit Windows."
 image: ""
-tags: ["Visual Studio Code", "PHP", "Apache", "XDebug"]
+tags: ["Apache", "PHP", "Visual Studio Code", "XDebug"]
-category: "Visual Studio Code"
+category: "Apache"
 draft: false
 lang: ""
 ---